GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeRules.rst

 ^^^^^^^^^^^^^

 **Code coverage should never decrease.** New code contributions must maintain or improve overall code coverage.
-Use code-cov reports to identify untested code paths.
+Use code-cov to report untested code paths.

-Integrated Tests & examples
+Integrated Tests & Examples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Every XML-usable & serializable component must have examples (at least, have an integrated-test case):**
+**Always provide an example or an integrated test for every XML-usable & serializable component:**
-- Each different usage pattern requires its own example,
+- Each usage pattern should have its own dedicated example,
-- Examples must be ran as integrated tests to guaranty they keep valid,
+- Examples must run as part of the integrated tests to protect features against regressions,
 - Place examples in ``examples/`` directory, and integrated tests in ``inputFiles/``,

 For more info, please refer to :ref:`IntegratedTests.rst`.